Site Overlay

 What they do

-Diagnose: They conduct physical exams, take medical histories, and use tests like lab work and imaging (X-rays, MRI) to identify rheumatic diseases.
+Diagnose: They conduct physical exams, take medical histories, and use tests such as lab work and imaging (X-rays, MRIs) to identify rheumatic diseases.

 Treat: They develop personalized treatment plans to manage symptoms, control inflammation, and slow disease progression.